Konstanz station: Other public transport

-The bus stop at the station is served by city bus lines 1, 2, 3, 6, 908, 9A/B, 12, 4/13, 13/4 and 14.
+The bus stop in front of the station is served by city bus lines 1, 2, 3, 6, 908, 9A/B, 12, 4/13, 13/4 and 14.
 The nearby Marktstätte bus stop is served by lines 5, 6 and 908 (towards Landschlacht).
 Regional bus services are operated by the express buses of the RAB to Ravensburg and Friedrichshafen.
 Some buses of the SBG operate to Allensbach and Radolfzell.

 Catamaran services also run every hour to Friedrichshafen from the port near the station.
+URh Navigation Company offers boat trips to Kreuzlingen and Stein am Rhein/Schaffhausen via the Untersee and High Rhine.